 Facilitators of the camp must abide by the Camp Code of Conduct (or Other Facilitator Code of Conduct) which highlights the unacceptable behaviour related to bullying, discrimination, harassment and hazing.
 All facilitators must adhere to the C&S Anti-Hazing Policy which outlines the responsibilities of facilitators to prevent and discourage hazing.

+Camp Advertising

+Advertising is important for setting the tone of your camp to all attendees.
+Your advertising for the event must abide by the expectations set in this policy.
+This means that any promotion cannot, for example, endorse excessive drinking.

+As set out in Administrative Requirements, copies of camp advertising must be provided at least ten working days before your camp.
+This includes sign-up forms, any social media posts and emails to members.

 Post Camp Follow-Up

 Within 48 hours of the conclusion of camp, the Camp Organiser(s) are responsible to advise attendees of grievance reporting procedures.
 This includes referring them to the Grievance Procedure Flow Chart.